Can Financial Worries Impact Your Health?

 Cutting back on your monthly expenses is essential if you want to pay down debt or boost your savings.
 The most effective way to achieve this is to create a budget and stick to it.
 While certain costs like rent, mortgage payments, groceries, and insurance are necessary, incidentals are easier to reduce.
 Start by tracking your income and expenses, then identify areas where you can scale back.

 Small purchases like coffee and takeout might seem insignificant, but they add up quickly.
-To cut back, try meal prepping on weekends to avoid expensive dinners out.
-If rent is a burden, consider searching for a roommate to help share costs.
-Don't let unnecessary expenses weigh you down – take charge and start budgeting today with resources like Origin’s Personal Financial Management Tool.
+To cut back, try prepping meals on weekends to save time during the week and avoid expensive dinners out.
+If rent is a burden, consider finding a roommate to help share costs.
+Don't let unnecessary expenses weigh you down – take charge and start budgeting today with Origin’s online savings resources.

 2. Prepare for the unexpected

-Building up an emergency fund with three to six months’ worth of living expenses can keep you financially healthy when life throws you a curveball.
-Stay ahead of the game by planning for unexpected events like job losses, car breakdowns, or medical emergencies, and you won’t be blindsided by unforeseen costs.
-This financial cushion can help you weather the unanticipated.
+Building up an emergency fund with three to six months’ worth of living expenses can keep you financially stable when life throws you a curveball.
+By planning for the unexpected, like job loss, car breakdowns, or medical emergencies, you give yourself a financial cushion to keep you afloat and help you weather the storm.

 3. Pay down debt

-Debt is one of the most burdensome financial stressors.
-That’s why it’s important to pay down debt ASAP to improve your financial health.
+Debt is one of the biggest life stressors.
+That’s why it’s important to pay it down ASAP.
 Focus on paying off the debt with the highest interest rate first.
 This helps you reduce the amount of interest you’re paying each month, so you can pay off your debts faster and save money in the long run.